-The Fund's other financial assets include cash at bank, short term Islamic deposits trade receivables and other receivables.
+The Fund's other financial assets include cash at banks, short term Islamic deposits, trade receivables and other receivables.

 Financial liabilities are classified according to the substance of the contractual arrangements entered into and the definitions of a financial liability.
-Financial liabilities are classified as either financial liabilities at FVTPL or other financial liabilities ii.
-Measurement categories of financial assets and liabilities (contd.)
+Financial liabilities are classified as either financial liabilities at FVTPL or other financial liabilities.